Shravya-Korivi/Resume---Web-Tech-Lab1/README.md

 # Resume Website: Lab Assesment 1
 This resume webpage was created for Web Technology Lab assessment.
 It is intended to showcase web development fundamentals and best practices
 The goal of this assignment is to demonstrate proficiency in HTML and CSS by creating a clean, responsive, and well-structured online resume.
+(Details in resume are for illustrations purposes only.

 Features: